Browse and Purchase Original Paintings

 Bob Sample won the Tom Quilty Gold Cup in 1993; has been the National Champion Heavy Weight Rider six times, and has earned 15 Quilty buckles.
 His son Brook Sample has won the Tom Quilty Gold Cup three times, and has represented Australia World Championship rides three times.

-Copper working with Brook's horse in Holland for the World Equestrian Games, 1994
+Copper working with Brook Sample's horse in Holland for the World Equestrian Games, 1994

 Cat Friske riding barrel competition on Revolver

 "Copper Love is outstanding in her use of and teaching abilities in her techniques that allows a horse to find his way out of old muscle memories holding him from full potential.
-In the many years of knowing Copper, watching her and seeing her hands as she opens up and releases tension, fear, and pain from the horses and dogs in her care is a totally amazing and wonderful learning experience."
+In the many years of knowing Copper, watching her and seeing her open up and release tension, fear, and pain from the horses and dogs in her care is a totally amazing and wonderful learning experience."

 Cathryn (Cat) Friske, Professional Horse Handling Instructor and Barrel Racer